In English

 About the author

-Maija Haavisto is a 28-year old Finnish writer living in Amsterdam, the Netherlands.
-She has been writing for a living since the age of 16, including contributing to computer, interior decoration, music, vegan, disability, travel, health/fitness and general interest magazines.
+Maija Haavisto is a 36-year-old Finnish writer living in Amsterdam, the Netherlands.
+She has been writing for a living since the age of 16, including contributing to computer, interior decoration, music, vegan, disability, travel, lifestyle, health/fitness and general interest magazines.
 She is a columnist on the subject of chronic illness for the disability magazine Tukilinja.
-She is the author of three textbooks in Finnish, the latest one of which was published in November 2011.
-Two of the books are about chronic illnesses.
-She is currently working on a third medical book.
+She is the author of four textbooks in Finnish, three of which are about chronic illnesses.

-Marian ilmestyskirja, Makuuhaavoja and Häpeämätön (Shameless, to be out in 2013) form a loose “cripfic trilogy”, although all the novels have different plots, characters and themes.
+Marian ilmestyskirja, Makuuhaavoja and Häpeämätön form a loose “cripfic trilogy”, although all the novels have different plots, characters and themes.

-She also works as a translator/copywriter and photographer and her art has been featured in several exhibitions.
-She recently adapted Marian ilmestyskirja into a stage play, which will hopefully go into production in Finland and may be available in English at some point.
+Haavisto also works as a translator/copywriter and photographer and her art has been featured in several exhibitions.
+The cover of Häpeämätön is her own design.
+She has adapted Marian ilmestyskirja into a stage play (titled Marian ilmestykset), which is currently in production in Finland and will premiere in March 2014.
+She is working on her second play and a movie script, which also have medical themes.

 Haavisto has always been very interested in human rights.
 After becoming ill with CFS/ME (chronic fatigue syndrome/myalgic encephalomyelitis) at the age of 16 she has become a disability activist and a patient advocate, unusual in that she has written both medical textbooks and fiction about her illness.
 A cripfic short story of hers was published in the spring 2011 issue of Breath & Shadow and her essay The Cripfic Manifesto was published in the spring 2012 issue of the same magazine.